 Angelo Cerpelloni (1923-2006) was born in the small community of Quinzano, a suburb of the town of Verano, Italy, some four kilometers northwest of the city center.

-He had various jobs and then became a mason.
+After he had various jobs, he became a mason.
 Around 1951 he married a young lady from Milan and the couple settled in this city.
 They had two sons.

 It is not clear at what time Cerpelloni began embellishing the exterior wall with shells, probably it happened when structural works were well advanced.
 Neither is it very clear how he obtained the large quantity of shells needed to cover all walls.

-Anyhow, in the course of some fifteen years of creative actvity, Cerpelloni has transformed his house into a shell decorated art environment, with shells -both rare and common ones- laid in geometric patterns or in representations of trees, fishes, and the like.
+Anyhow, in the course of some fifteen years of creative activity, Cerpelloni has transformed his house into a shell decorated art environment, with shells -both rare and common ones- laid in geometric patterns or in representations of trees, fishes, and the like.

 The interior has been decorated too with smaller compositions of shells